New Mom Can’t Sleep When Baby Sleeps: Try These 5 Tips

 Use curtains to block out light, turn bright alarm clocks away from you, and consider using a white-noise machine if needed.

 Having a bedtime routine, like reading or taking a bath, can signal to your body that it's time to sleep and may help you drift off quicker.
+For some great sleepwear options, check out our Zip Jammies reviews to find the perfect fit for your comfort.

 Sleep in separate rooms: